Interference dynamics of matter-waves of SU($N$) fermions: Self-heterodyne interferograms of SU( N ) fermions

 For bosons, the number of spirals gives an indication on the number of rotations, or rather the angular momentum quantization $\ell$ of the current~\cite{corman2014quench,haug2018readout}.
 However, it is not as straightforward when it comes to fermions.
 Owing to their different statistics, the level occupation of fermions is broader than that of bosons.
 In order for spirals to emerge in the interference patterns, the given system of fermions needs to displace its Fermi sphere by $\lceil \frac{N_{p}}{2N}\rceil$, which corresponds to the characteristic hole in the momentum distribution.
 After this, the number of spirals grows with increasing angular momentum.

 When $W=1,2$, the number of spirals reflect the angular momentum quantization (since these cases only require one Fermi sphere `shift' like in bosons) --see upper and middle panels of Fig.~\ref{fig:interU0}.
 For $W>2$, the number of observed spirals is not indicative of the angular momentum quantization --see lower panel in Fig.~\ref{fig:interU0}.
+By keeping the number of particles fixed and increasing the number of components, enables more particles to inhabit a given level.
+Finally for $N>N_{p}$, SU($N$) fermions behave as bosons with regards to level occupations --Fig.~\ref{fig:sunint}.
+Additionally, we have that for equal and commensurate $W$, interferograms display similar features --see Figs.~\ref{fig:interU0} and~\ref{fig:sunint}.